christopher-song/time-series-modelling/README.md

 ![Factor returns](figures/OLS_GLS_factor_returns.png)

 Mean and median residual return variance for OLS factor returns are 0.8873 and 0.9040 respectively.
 For GLS factor returns the corresponding figures are 0.8271 and 0.8244 respectively.
-This indicates that GLS factors capture modestly more of the variance in returns, as expected.
+This indicates that GLS factors capture a bit more of the variance in returns, as expected.

 ### Factor vs model vs actual variances
 ![Variances](figures/variances.png)